sandreas/zfs-tool/README.md

 # list snapshots ordered by "written" property
 zfs-tool list-snapshots --order-by="written"

+# list all snapshots in rpool/home containing that need to be deleted to gather 1 GB space
+# CAUTION: this automatically gathers ReclaimSum for every matching snapshot and may take long
+zfs-tool list-snapshots --contains='rpool/home@' --required-space=10G --keep-time="30d"

 # list snapshots on rpool/data with extra property "Reclaim", showing the space reclaimed after deletion
 zfs-tool list-snapshots --contains="rpool/data@" --extra-properties="Reclaim"